EndPointCorp/end-point-blog/2020/10/23/ros2-migration.html.md

 By carefully approaching your ROS 2 migration, disruption to ongoing development and maintenance of the project can be minimized while maintaining the mission critical reliability required in the robotics domain.

+### Dependencies

+If your project depends on any of the numerous free open source ROS packages, they will need to be ported to ROS 2.
+Much progress has been made here, but it is not complete.
+Converging compatibility of all dependencies can be done in parallel with ongoing development, before making any changes to your own codebase.

 ### Forward Compatibility

 Some ROS interfaces are compatible with both ROS 1 and ROS 2.
 These are a great place to start, because changes can be tested in your familiar ROS 1 environment with minimal disruption.